 Before any such questions are put to a person, they should be cautioned again.
 They should also be reminded that they have a right to seek legal advice 5.

 5. When setting up an interview under caution, a letter should be sent inviting the person, or an authorised representative in the case of a company (see below), to attend an interview under caution at an HSE office.
+You should usually offer two alternative dates, and in addition give the suspect the option of suggesting a further date.

 6. If a suspect declines the opportunity to attend or you do not conduct an interview under caution for any other reason, you will not be able to verbally ask the suspect for their representations.
-You should normally write to the suspect, inviting him/her to make any written representations relating to the investigation or the prospect of prosecution.
+Instead, you should write to the suspect, inviting him/her to make any written representations relating to the investigation or the prospect of prosecution.
 See also Views of the potential defendant and Interview by letter/correspondence below.

 7. A suspect is not obliged to accept your invitation and may therefore refuse to attend.
 If they do so, this can be brought to the court’s attention at the time of sentencing (if they plead guilty or are convicted at trial), as the extent to which they co-operated with the investigation is relevant at that stage.